Jack Collison: I was pretty much living my life on an ice machine

 Stepping away from football at such a young age proved a massive wrench for Collison, but was ultimately the right decision.

-He has been able to make considerable progress as a coach, completing his badges while at Peterborough, and in 2017 he returned to West Ham.
-Currently in charge of the Under-18s, it feels like his career has come full circle.
+He has been able to make considerable progress as a coach, completing his badges while at Peterborough, and in 2017 he returned to West Ham, spending a couple of years working within the youth ranks before moving to America to join the coaching staff at Atlanta United.

 “I knew that I still wanted to work in football.
 I missed being in that environment and being out on the grass every day.
 In coaching I found something that inspires me and allows me to do that.